-Object Description • Delete To delete a MAC-based VLAN entry, check this box and press save.
-MAC Address Indicates the MAC address.
-VLAN ID Indicates the VLAN ID.
-Port Members A row of check boxes for each port is displayed for each MAC-based VLAN entry.
-To include a port in a MAC-based VLAN, check the box.
-To remove or exclude the port from the MAC-based VLAN, make sure the box is unchecked.
+Object Description • Delete To delete a MAC to VLAN ID mapping entry, check this box and press save.
+The entry will be deleted in the stack.
+MAC Address Indicates the MAC address of the mapping.
+VLAN ID Indicates the VLAN ID the above MAC will be mapped to.
+Port Members A row of check boxes for each port is displayed for each MAC to VLAN ID mapping entry.
+To include a port in the mapping, check the box.
+To remove or exclude the port from the mapping, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.
-Adding a New Click "Add New Entry" to add a new MAC-based VLAN entry.
-An empty row is MAC-based VLAN added to the table, and the MAC-based VLAN entry can be configured as needed.
-Any unicast MAC address can be configured for the MAC-based VLAN entry.
+Adding a New MAC to VLAN ID mapping entry Click Add New Entry to add a new MAC to VLAN ID mapping entry.
+An empty row is added to the table, and the mapping can be configured as needed.
+Any unicast MAC address can be used to configure the mapping.
 No broadcast or multicast MAC addresses are allowed.
 Legal values for a VLAN ID are 1 through 4095.
-The MAC-based VLAN entry is enabled when you click on "Save".
-A MAC-based VLAN without any port members will be deleted when you click "Save".
-The "Delete" button can be used to undo the addition of new MAC-based VLANs.
+The MAC to VLAN ID entry is enabled when you click on "Save".
+A mapping without any port members will not be added when you click "Save".
+The Delete button can be used to undo the addition of new mappings.
+The maximum possible MAC to VLAN ID mapping entries are limited to 256.